xtrx-sdr/images/README.md

 1. Follow up 1st and 2nd clauses from the instruction above.
 2. Install pps-tools.
 3. Run `sudo ppstest /dev/pps0`.
 Note, if you have more than one PPS device, you can find correct one using, for an instance, `sudo dmesg | grep xtrx_pps` command.

+## Can XTRX GPS be accessed through USB3?
+Currently XTRX GPS can be accessed only through PCIe.
+There are only four USB endpoints available with the USB3 adapter, and SDR part of XTRX uses two of them.
+So only two USB endpoints are available while USB serial normally requires three USB endpoints.
+This can potentially be resolved by writing a custom kernel driver - contributions are welcome if someone wants to do that!